charvolant/de-calixtinus/doc/CAMINO.md

   Only suggested PoIs with a significan `time` need to be listed.
 * `palette` The colour denoting the route.
   The `text-colour` field can be added to provide a more contrasting text colour, if needed.
+* The `features` field contains a list of detailed geospatial features that trace the route.
+  Each feature has an identifier, a name, an optional type (based on leg type), an optional condition, based on location ids (see the [route logic](#route-logic) section below) and an optional relative link to a [GeoJson](https://geojson.org) file containing the feature collection that makes up the feature.
+  The link resolution is based on the location given in the server arguments or the entry in the [configuration file](CONFIG.md).
+  Features within the GeoJson file can be listed as sub-features, giving an opportunity to change the link type for something like a road-ferry-road combination.

 Locations not explicitly listed in other routes are assigned to the specified default route.